 THE FOOD OF QUITO, A GASTRONOMIC TOUR

-Excellent products, great taste, unique recipes and a lot to discover and savor … Quito is a delight!
+Excellent products, great taste, unique recipes and a lot to discover… Quito is a delight!.

-Lunchtime is sacred in the house of a Quiteño, and one dish is never enough.
-If you did not start with a good portion of soup and then with the “segundo” or main course (preferably with rice and potatoes) you simply have not had lunch … Surely if you have eaten in a “hueca”, a makeshift stall, a restaurant or a homemade food, the following traditional dishes will surely appear on the table (and will undoubtedly leave you wanting more.
+Lunchtime is a sacred moment in the house of a Quiteño, and there is always more than one dish.
+You probably start with a soup and then continue with the «segundo» or main course (rice and potatoes included).
+If you have eaten in a «hueca», a makeshift stall, a restaurant or homemade food, the following traditional dishes will surely appear on the table, and will undoubtedly leave you wanting more.

 SOME CLASSIC RECIPES